 - Insulation of the cabinet: fiberglass

 Modern furnaces are much more energy-efficient than those of the past.
-Today’s models operate at about 90% efficiency, which means most of the heat generated by the furnace is staying in the home to keep people comfortable, while only 10% is escaping.
-Heat loss can occur through anything from gaps in windows and doors to leaky duct systems and inefficient piping, says Energy.gov.
+Today’s models operate at about 90% efficiency.
+This means that most of the heat from the furnace stays in the home to keep people comfortable.
+Only 10% is escaping.
+Heat loss can occur through anything.
+Gaps in windows and doors, leaky ducts, and inefficient piping are the main causes, says Energy.gov.

 Want to learn more about how we can install, repair or maintain your home heating and cooling system?
-Just contact us at 847-905-1608.
+Contact us at 847-905-1608.
 We are available 24 hours a day, seven days a week for your convenience.
-Call to schedule your in-home appointment today, as our technicians are standing by to help.
+Call to schedule your appointment today.
+Our technicians are standing by to help.